 In May 2019, Swappa was rated five-stars on Trustpilot based on 763 reviews.

 As you can see, Swappa is a no-brainer when it comes to buying and selling used tech.
-With a focus on safety, moderation and support, Swappa is a fantastic option for new or existing users looking to buy or sell their used tech quickly and easily.
+With a focus on safety, moderation and support, Swappa is a fantastic option for new or existing users looking to buy or sell their used tech with community members in their area.
+You can get started buying or selling on Swappa Local by hitting the button below.